Doulas & Partners: Key Players on Mother’s Labor Support Team

 There was a time when expectant partners were portrayed as anxious, floor-pacing, cigar- smoking men who were tolerated in hospital corridors until the long-awaited moment when a nurse or doctor would announce they were the proud partner of a daughter or a son.
 Today’s expectant partners are different.

 When it comes to pregnancy, birth, and parenting, today’s partner wants to share everything with their partner.
-Her partner wants to be actively involved; ease his partner’s labor pain, welcome his baby at the moment of birth and help care for his newborn at home.
+Her partner wants to be actively involved; ease their partner’s labor pain, welcome their baby at the moment of birth and help care for their newborn at home.
 A labor doula can help a partner experience this special time with confidence.

 The word “doula” which comes from ancient Greek, today refers to a woman trained and experienced in childbirth.
 A doula provides continuous physical, emotional, and informational support to the expectant mother and her partner during labor, delivery and in the immediate postpartum period.
 The wisdom and emotional support of experienced women at birth is an ancient tradition.

 Studies show that when doulas are present at birth, women have shorter labors, fewer medical interventions, fewer cesareans and healthier babies.
 Recent evidence also suggests that when a doula provides labor support, women are more satisfied with their experience and the mother-infant interaction is enhanced, as long as, two months after the birth.
 With doula support, partners tend to stay more involved with one another rather than pull away in times of stress.

 Today, a partner’s participation in birth preparation classes or their presence at prenatal visits and in the delivery suite is a familiar occurrence.
 Yet, we sometimes forget that the expectations of the partner’s role as a “labor coach” may be difficult to fulfill.
 Sometimes it is also culturally inappropriate for an expectant partner to be so intimately involved in the process of labor and birth.